khalid-naami/khalid-naami.github.io/blog/2026-05-06-javascript-for-finance-guide.md

 # JavaScript in Finance: Powering Real-Time Financial Dashboards

-While Python handles the back-end calculations, **JavaScript** is the undisputed king of the front-end experience.
+While <a href="/blog/python-for-finance-data-analysis-guide" target="_blank">Python</a> handles the back-end calculations, **JavaScript** is the undisputed king of the front-end experience.
 In a world of sub-second market shifts, JavaScript provides the essential bridge that connects complex market data to interactive visual intelligence.

 ![Real-time Data Visualization and Financial Dashboard Development using JavaScript](/img/javas.webp)